Home Builder Marketing Ideas: 19 Tips for 2019

 Get Your Business Listed on Google Maps/Local/My Business/Google+

-Coming in at #1 again this year is Google.
+Coming in near the top again this year is Google.
 Getting your business effectively onto Google Maps allows you to have an edge in search results, but it’s also a necessity for potential buyers to find you online.
 Just like your prospective buyers can’t find you online without Search Engine Optimization, they probably won’t find you in person without Google Maps.
 What did we ever do before GPS existed?

 In many cases, local results (those on a map, or that display next to a map) are given priority over organic search results.
 Try doing some searches in your area for things like “homes on your lot” or “homebuilder” and you’ll see what I mean.
 With Google consistently giving priority to map results over everything but paid Google Ads – and with searches including “near me” on the rise – there’s absolutely no reason you shouldn’t have a complete and claimed listing for potential buyers to locate your homebuilding business.
 Below you can see a search results for ‘homebuilders dallas texas’.